Autism Help UK

-Autistic people have a high risk of having anxiety.
+Autistic people can be prone to experiencing anxiety.
 Up to 40% of children and around 50% of adults have this mental illness (Rodgers & Ofield, 2018).
 This blog discusses what causes autistic people to feel anxious and ways to help.

 About Anxiety